thekk1/Flurry/README.md

 - https://wow.gamepedia.com/Arena
 - https://wow.gamepedia.com/Battleground
 - https://wow.gamepedia.com/Zone

+## Messages:
+Now you can add hints to your spec-files that will popup if your gear is changed.
+Just add a line in the 'FlurryVars.MSGx' block of your specialisation like:
+["N'Zoth"] = "Don't fuckn' cross the links!";

+## Disclaimer:

 This addon is very simple and very effective.
 I will not do any special development for ingame menu setup because this needs a fully internationalisation